 Myth #1: Compost Needs the Sun to Warm Up

-The myth contains some level of truth.
-Most o f the heat generated in compost piles is the result of microbes digesting the organic matter.
+Even our Denver tree service professionals would admit that this myth contains some level of truth.
+Most of the heat generated in compost piles is the result of microbes digesting the organic matter.
 Their metabolic activities generate heat, which results in warmer piles.
 A warm environment will keep microbes active, but if the proper ratio of greens, browns, water and air are present, the microbes will generate their own heat, in which case composting can be done in full sun or shade.

 In cold climates, the extra warm of the sun is helpful if the pile is made in early spring or fall, since it kick-starts the microbe’s activity and keeps the pile warner for them at a time when they don’t generate enough heat themselves.

 A sunny location can also be a problem if it dries the pile too much.
-Th eright level of water is essential for composting process.
+Th right level of water is essential for composting process.

 Myth #2: Eggshells Are Good for the Compost Pile